-The Real Problem With Trigger Foods
+The Real Problem with Trigger Foods

-- Increasing acid production
+- Increasing gastric acid production

-- Relaxing the lower esophageal sphincter
+- Relaxing the lower esophageal sphincter (LES), the valve separating the stomach from the esophagus

 20 Foods That Commonly Trigger Reflux